msposluszny/Trusty-Bank/README.md

 # Trusty-Bank
 TrustyBank is a program designed to simulate, sometimes very realistically and sometimes less so, a real banking system in which a banker might work.
 Depending on the specific functionality – and there are quite a few – the program addresses various challenges that one might actually encounter when building a real banking system.

 This README focuses on the TrustyBank class, as I wanted to keep the documentation concise.
 The Client class is straightforward, so I didn’t find it necessary to include it in detail.
-I hope my descriptions help convey a clear picture of how the program works, and to make this process as smooth as possible, I have also recorded a YouTube video where I demonstrate the program in action: <link>
+I hope my descriptions help convey a clear picture of how the program works, and to make this process as smooth as possible, I have also recorded a YouTube video where I demonstrate the program in action: https://www.youtube.com/watch?v=gKDFVouqbbQ

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^